jonkelleyatrackspace/canakit1104-api/README.md

 This software polls a restful URL with your projects name and will call the API to change the relays.
 ##### Relay Server
 This is a Flask based web server which stores the events.

+##### Legal
+This software and code is not written nor endorsed by Canakit Corporation, but by an individual author.
+The Canakit Device, Canakit Name, Trademarks, Circuit Design and Implementation all © 2008 Cana Kit Corporation.
+All Rights Reserved.